LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Export a directory as VirtioFS share

-Add `Filesystem` virtual hardware, specify the directory containing the custom flashable ZIPs in the `Source path` box, and specify `share` in the `Target path` box.
+To add `Filesystem` virtual hardware, specify the directory containing the custom flashable ZIPs in the `Source path` box, and specify `share` in the `Target path` box.

 When in recovery mode, enter `Apply update` > `Choose from virtiofs`, select the custom flashable ZIP which you want to install.